Helping Authors with Their Novel Synopsis

 The 3 most important things to remember about synopsis writing

-2. Your synopsis is not back-cover blurb
+2. A synopsis is not back-cover blurb

 3. A synopsis is not an outline